f5devcentral/f5-automation-labs/docs/class3/module1/lab2/create-policy.rst

 **Example Response**

-.. note:: There will be no rules listed in the newly created policy.
+..
+NOTE:: There will be no rules listed in the newly created policy.
 Rules are populated in the ``"items": []`` sub collection.

 .. code-block:: rest
     :emphasize-lines: 4